c-massie/ItemCopy/readme.md

 This mod adds two commands: `/copyitem` and `/pasteitem`.

+The intent of this mod is to give players the ability to copy items they may have created in a way that doesn't give them the ability to create new items.
+It was inspired by the desire to easily store, recall, and share Chisels & Bits patterns.

-`/copyitem <name>` lets you copy the current item in your hand, with a given name.
-This name may be multiple words long long.
+`/copyitem <name>` lets you copy the current item in your hand, with a given name, to a file. (see below) This name may be multiple words long.
 You can use the same name for copies of different items. (e.g. for a book and for a banner)

 `/pasteitem <name>` lets you paste a previously copied item onto the item in your hand, as long as it's an item of the same type.
 As you type, possible copies will be suggested.
 This allows you to copy and paste items between worlds and even onto servers.

-The intent of this mod is to give players the ability to copy items they may have created in a way that doesn't give them the ability to create new items.
-It was inspired by the desire to easily store, recall, and share Chisels & Bits patterns.

 ## Whitelist